Zed-Bailey/job-saver/README.md

 ```
 The storage API will not work with a temporary addon ID.
 Please add an explicit addon ID to your manifest.
 For more information see https://mzl.la/3lPk1aE.
 ```

+## API
+To save the jobs to the google sheet the accompanying REST API is required, this can be found [here](https://github.com/Zed-Bailey/job-saver-api)

 ## Targets
 to build the extension for a different browser other then chrome you can use the `--target={manifest version}` flag